This post is all about blogging for writers

 Sitting down to write a blog post is quite different from the task of writing books – and with 18 books in total, I definitely know enough about the latter to make a comparison.
 Dare I say: writing blog posts is possibly just as hard as writing a book?

 I thankfully do find the process of writing books simpler now that I have more experience up my sleeve.
 Once I decide my topic and purpose, I research the idea until I have accumulated enough understanding and then I set to work, creating something out of nothing.

 Blog posts on the other hand are more like floating stories in the breeze.
-Some people catch them as they pass but if they aren’t looking the right way, the words sail down to the ground like a lost autumn leaf.
+Some people catch them as they pass but if they aren’t looking the right way, the words sail away like a lost autumn leaf.

 I’m sure other writers have different motives for having a blog but my own personal reason is to connect with my readers.

 But I often wonder: